sap-tutorials/sap-build-process-automation/tutorials/joule-studio-hr-onboarding-assistant/joule-studio-hr-onboarding-assistant.md

        recommendations using simulated HCM data.
    ```

-    Deselect **Quick create**.
+    Deselect **Quick Create**.
 This tells the tool to ask you clarifying questions before generating the intent, and to pause for your confirmation at each phase.

     ![Enter agent name and intent statement](03iap-define-solution-details.png)